MontyCoder0701/flutter-starter/README.md

 ### Translations

-- Using Flutter's localizations and intl
+- Using Flutter's localizations and intl:

-- Run `flutter gen-l10n` to just generate translation
+> Run `flutter gen-l10n` to just generate translation

 ### Maintenance